kubereboot/website/content/en/docs/configuration.md

 Similarly `--lock-annotation` can be used to change the name of the annotation kured will use to store the lock, but the default is almost certainly safe.

+## Concurrent reboots

+> Note: Concurrent reboots are not save for production environments as
+> there are no safeguards related to workloads on simultaneously rebooted nodes.

+The `--concurrency` argument can be configured to reboot multiple nodes at once.
+E.g. with `--concurrency=3` it would be allowed to reboot three nodes concurrently on max.
+This is useful for development clusters where interruptions of workloads are okay.